Incentive-Aware Models of Financial Networks: The Proposed Model

 Theorem~\ref{thm:asymp:random} shows that data-driven agents using a broad range of dampening factors are still likely to find the stable point via pairwise negotiations.
 Furthermore, the amount of data they need is comparable to the number of agents (up to a logarithmic factor).
+We note that if firms use datasets of fixed sizes $m_1, \dots, m_n$, then the conclusion of Theorem~\ref{thm:asymp:random} still holds, as long as $\min_{i} m_i \geq \ceil*{n \log n}$.
+For example, firms might use different look-back periods for covariance estimation.